JSON Import API Reference

 Attribute with a single field and multiple values

-For removing values from a multi-valued attribute the same syntax can be used, as the provided array of values overwrites the current value of the attribute.
+For removing values from a multi-valued attribute the same syntax can be used, as the provided array of values overwrites all the current values of the attribute.
 In order to remove all of the values set in the previous example, the following JSON should be used:

 Add product to category